joehart2001/nanoboost/README.md

 ## Citation

-If you use this code or methodology in your research, please cite:
+If you use this code or methodology in your research, please cite this repository (paper details to be added upon publication).
+Here is a suggested BibTeX entry:

 ```bibtex
 @software{nanoboost,